Saez-Rodriguez Group

 Research Interests

-I am interested in the advancement of causal reasoning in interaction modelling at both the intra- and inter-cellular levels.
-A pharmacist by training, my focus lies on the complex dynamics of pathologic changes (transcription, translation, and protein interactions) and the molecular action of drugs.
-My aim is to integrate the informational wealth of modern omics data with the stern logic of causal reasoning, to address the issue of irreproducibility due to spurious correlation and to enable better predictions for the application of therapeutics.
-Focus points of my work will be overcoming the drug resistance of High-Grade Serous Ovarian Cancer (HGSOC) as part of the DECIDER EU project and integrating pharmacologic/toxicologic prior knowledge with omics data in the context of the TransQST project, both funded by the European Union (GA No. 965193 and No. 116030).
+Sebastian is deeply invested in advancing causal reasoning in interaction modeling at both intra- and inter-cellular levels.
+Trained as a pharmacist, his focus centres on the complex dynamics of pathologic changes and the molecular action of drugs.
+Sebastian’s goal is to marry the vast informational wealth of modern omics data with the robust logic of causal reasoning.
+His approach aims to tackle the issue of irreproducibility due to spurious correlation and to enhance predictions for the application of therapeutics.
+To achieve this, he is developing open-source frameworks for the management and application of knowledge, which includes the automation of research tasks with the power of Large Language Models.

 Professional Career